 But Boris Spassky played the Queen’s Gambit Accepted with Black as well.
 In fact, he was very successful with it, having won more than a few games against strong players in the late 1960s and early 1970s.

-The position is almost identically symmetrical, the main difference being the position of the queen’s knights – White’s one is on c3 and Black’s one is on d7.
+The position is almost identically symmetrical.
+The main difference is the position of the queen’s knights.
+White’s one is on c3 and Black’s one is on d7.
 This slight difference favors Black, as the knight on d7 is more flexible – it can go to b6 and from there target the vulnerable squares c4 and a4.
 The knight on d7 also does not block the long diagonal for the bishop on b7, whereas the knight on c3 does render the bishop on b2 inactive.